 We finally agreed to mediate the case with the UIM insurance company.
 Mediation is a process that usually takes place when a case is in litigation, wherein the parties meet with an agreed-upon and impartial neutral person who assists the parties in attempting to reach a settlement.
 In Avery’s case, mediation was held about 33 months after her car accident and almost two years after I had filed the lawsuit.
 By getting the case to this point, we had shown the UIM insurance company that we were not backing down.
 We were only going to settle if we got a fair and reasonable settlement offer.
 At mediation, with the help of the mediator, the UIM portion of the case settled for $165,000, bringing the total settlement for Avery’s case to $265,000.

 Avery and her husband were happy.
 It can take a significant amount of time and effort to get a fair and reasonable offer on a car accident injury case, but don’t let that deter you from pursuing a fair settlement.
 The insurance companies won’t make the process easy for you.
 They’ll make you lowball settlement offers and tell you your case doesn’t have much value.
 Don’t listen to what the insurance company has to say about your case.
 Move your case forward.
 File a lawsuit.
 Prepare your case to go to trial.
-If you do so, at some point, it’s been my experience the insurance company will usually make you a fair settlement offer.
+If you do so, at some point, it’s been my experience that the insurance company will usually make you a fair settlement offer.

 Final Thoughts

 While it was awesome I was able to get Avery a fair settlement, it would have been even more awesome if I was able to get her that type of settlement quickly.
-While in Avery’s case, it did not make sense to settle her case quickly because they were not offering a fair amount initially.
+In Avery’s case, it did not make sense to settle her case quickly because they were not offering a fair amount initially.
 There are some injury cases where it actually makes sense to settle quickly.

 In this video about to pop up here, I’ll tell you the only time you should consider accepting a quick settlement in your injury case.
 Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident in Kentucky, remember: don’t wait, call Tate.
+Here at Meagher Injury Lawyers, we offer a 100% free consultation, feel free to contact us today!